Table of Contents

-Concealed from the plain sight, a few minutes away from the newly emerged bustling city of Anuradhapura, the commercial hub of North-central province, Connaught Place, is the Anuradhapura ancient places, popular far and wide in the world.
+Concealed from the plain sight, a few minutes away from the newly emerged bustling city of Anuradhapura, the commercial hub of North-central province is the Anuradhapura ancient city, popular far and wide in the world for its crumbling historical monuments.
 However, I have great doubt about the popularity of twin ponds in the ancient city of Anuradhapura, because it seems like just another ordinary well with steps and rarely gets the attention of visitors.

 This ancient landmark is overlooked by many travellers due to the other major attractions such as Jetawanarama, Ruwanweliseya, which are much much larger than the twin ponds and has more religious significance.

 According to the weather pattern, there is an acute shortage of water in the dry-zone of Sri Lanka from November to April due to the lack of rain.
 The archaeologist believes that weather pattern we have today shows a lot of similarities to the weather pattern existed during the Anuradhapura period, ancient people also had to find a solution for the water shortage during the dry season.

 Advanced water management installed by the Sri Lanka kings in the past

 On account of this phenomenon, the ancient Kings has installed thousands of lakes across the northern dry-zone of Sri Lanka, in order to collect water during the rainy season (monsoon season).
 The collected water was subsequently served the people under the stringent control of officials.
 Labyrinthine of canals built by ancient kings dating back to 3rd century BC is still serving the people of dry-zone, and they are the lifeblood of farmers in the dry zone of Sri Lanka.